junxit/us-congress-bills-115/bill.md

   >     - **(I)** the date the Secretary terminates the backlog under subparagraph (F);
   >     - **(II)** the date the applicable backlog schedule consists of only the list under such section; or
   >     - **(III)** the date the only petitioned-for species in the backlog schedule to which the Secretary has not devoted sufficient resources so as to issue such a finding within 90 days are those in the list under such section; and
-  >   - **(iii)** the Secretary is deemed to have made finding under subparagraph (A) that each petition for a species included in the list under section 2(b)(3)(A)(i) in the applicable backlog schedule does not present substantial scientific or commercial information indicating that the petitioned action may be warranted, effective upon the expiration of the 180-day period beginning on the date the petition was submitted.
+  >   - **(iii)** the Secretary is deemed to have made a finding under subparagraph (A) that each petition for a species included in the list under section 2(b)(3)(A)(i) in the applicable backlog schedule does not present substantial scientific or commercial information indicating that the petitioned action may be warranted, effective upon the expiration of the 180-day period beginning on the date the petition was submitted.
   > - **(H)** Except as provided in subparagraph (I)—
   >   - **(i)** after declaring a 12-month petition backlog under subparagraph (E)(ii) and before taking any actions under clause (ii) of this subparagraph, the Secretary shall assign each petition and petitioned-for species to be considered under such clause to one of the five priority bins referred to in the notice issued by the United States Fish and Wildlife Service entitled “Methodology for Prioritizing Status Reviews and Accompanying 12-month findings on Petitions for Listing Under the Endangered Species Act (81 Fed.
 Reg.
 49248 (July 27, 2016))”; and
   >   - **(ii)** during the effective period of such 12-month petition backlog under subparagraph (E)(ii)—